KKGX

-KKGX (920 AM) is a radio station licensed to Palm Springs, California, United States.
-The station is owned by Louie Comella through licensee IVOX MEDIA, LLC and serves the Coachella Valley area.
-Both KKGX and sister station KWXY are based in the original KWXY Broadcast Center building in Cathedral City.
-Under the previous ownership, the original 1964 "KWXY" neon lettering on the building's façade was replaced by modern, back-lit LED lettering identifying the stations as "KGX".
-The neon letters are presently undergoing restoration and will be relocated to the façade once completed.
+KKGX (920 kHz) is a commercial AM radio station with an FM translator licensed to Palm Springs, California, and serving the Coachella Valley.
+The station is owned by Louie Comella through licensee IVOX RADIO, LLC, and it broadcasts a talk radio format.
+Both KKGX and sister station KWXY have their studios in the original KWXY Broadcast Center building in Cathedral City.